mwilck/test-udev-rules/README.md

 the output file (see below).

-The program installs the modified set of rules temporarily under `/etc/udev/rules.d`, where it will take precedence over any system-installed rules.
+The program installs the modified set of rules temporarily under `/etc/udev/rules.d`, where it will __take precedence over any system-installed rules__.
 If any existing files there would be overwritten, it aborts.
 The program tries hard to clean up after itself.
 You may want to double-check the contents of `/etc/udev/rules.d` after the program has finished.